HyperAgents/hmas/.acimov/profile_check/README.md

 ## Unresolved prefix

 The turtle is using a prefix that is not defined.
 The complementary information should indicate which is the unresolved prefix.

+## OWL RL Contraint Violation

+The provided turtle file is valioating a OWL RL constraint.
+Check the complementary information to get the exact reson why.

 ## OWL profile error